howie-j/freecad-conda-setup/README.md

-# FREECAD-CONDA-SETUP
+# FreeCAD Conda Setup

 Conda development setup for FreeCAD on Linux.

-This setup script is based on the FreeCAD Developers Handbook: [https://freecad.github.io/DevelopersHandbook/gettingstarted/](https://freecad.github.io/DevelopersHandbook/gettingstarted/)
+A simple setup script for installing conda (miniforge), cloning FreeCAD source, compiling, and finally running FreeCAD.
+This script is based on the [FreeCAD Developers Handbook](https://freecad.github.io/DevelopersHandbook/gettingstarted/) and the [official miniforge instructions.](https://github.com/conda-forge/miniforge/)

-First we install [miniforge](https://github.com/conda-forge/miniforge/), then we activate the conda environment, install the required packages and compile freecad.

-## HOW TO
+## Instructions

-Change the paths in [setup.sh](setup.sh) if you prefer, then run: `bash setup.sh`
+- [Optional] Change the paths and URL in [setup.sh](setup.sh) to your preference
+- Run `bash setup.sh`

+Tested on:

+- `Ubuntu 22.04`
+- `Ubuntu 24.04`
+- `Fedora 40`
+- `Fedora 41`

+Warning: git needed on ubuntu, install with `sudo apt install -y git`

+## Uninstall Conda

+To uninstall conda (miniforge), run `uninstall.sh`